WebcustomsIT/WebcuMarketplacePickwareSets/README.md

 # WebcuMarketplacePickwareSets
-A Shopware Plugin which enables compatibility with the Sets / Stücklisten plugin
+A Shopware Plugin which enables compatibility with the Sets / Stücklisten plugin.

 ![Screenshot](screenshot.jpg)

+## Open-Source

+All depending classes/interfaces have also been made available open-source in the WebcuMarketplaceConnector (Marketplace Connector Basis) Plugin.